 It’s no wonder that e-smokers are already forming a tight-knit community – with their own vocabulary…

-Analog Cigarettes - used to refer to "old fashioned" cigarettes.
-See Analog for details.
+Analog Cigarettes – used to refer to traditional cigarettes.
+“Why is David still using analogs when we’ve got ecigs now” See Analog for details.

 Atomiser (US: Atomizer): electronic component that turns the nicotine solution contained within the e-cigarette into vapour.
 See Atomizer for details.

 Bottom Coil Clearomiser (BCC): A clearomiser where the atomiser and heating coil is located at the bottom of the clearomiser.
 Usually also filled from the bottom end of the clearomiser rather than from the top.

 Bottom Dual Coil Clearomiser (BDC): A bottom coil clearomiser with two coils.
 Provides more vapour and a stronger throat hit, but uses up batteries quicker than a single coil clearomiser.

 Bottom Vertical Coil Clearomiser (BVC): A botom coil clearomiser with a single coil in vertical configuration.
 Available in the Aspire Atlantis and Aspire Nautilus Mini clearomisers.